Your Perfect Weekend in the Berkshires: Stockbridge, Massachusetts

 Norman Rockwell's studio on the grounds of the Norman Rockwell Museum in Stockbridge, MA.

-Norman Rockwell’s studio on the grounds of the museum.
+Norman Rockwell’s studio is on the grounds of the museum.

 Read Next: The Best Family-Friendly Museums in the Berkshires